Hospital of the University of Pennsylvania Pharmacy Residency

 • The MUE experience is a quality improvement project focused primarily on the use of medications at the Hospital of the University of Pennsylvania.
 This activity occurs through a structured program that is coordinated by the Center for Medication Use Policy.
 Residents will collaborate with a group of preceptors to a complete a MUE.
 Residents select a project of interest from a list of topics approved by Pharmacy Leadership and the HUP P&T committee.
 Each topic promotes performance improvement involving medication or medication use processes designed to improve patient or institutional outcomes.
 Findings are presented to the Pharmacy Department and the HUP P&T Committee (and or one of its subcommittees).

-• Formulary Monographs
+• Formulary Drug Class Reviews

 • Therapeutics Conference/Grand Rounds

-• Each PGY1 resident is required to provide one Pharmacy Grand Rounds presentation, which is an hour long CE program attended by pharmacists throughout the health system.
+• Each PGY1 resident is required to provide one Pharmacy Grand Rounds presentation, which is an hour-long CE program attended by pharmacists throughout the health system.

 • Committee Assignment

-• Each PGY1 resident is assigned a hospital or health system committee to serve as a member throughout the year.
+• Each PGY1 resident is assigned a hospital or health system committees to serve as a member throughout the year.
 The purpose of this experience is to provide the resident with an understanding of how committees function and their role in the hospital or health system.
 The resident is expected to attend all committee meetings and will be asked to participate by preparing minutes and agendas, as well as work on relevant projects throughout the year.

 • IPPE Student Precepting